Best Brim Financial Credit Cards in Canada for 2026

 Budgeting tools

-As a fintech company, it’s perhaps unsurprising that Brim has a great app and online budgeting tools.
+As a fintech company, it’s perhaps unsurprising that Brim has a convenient app and online budgeting tools.
 You can instantly see how much you've spent on your card, in what category, and how it compares to the previous month.

 You can also set monthly limits on a variety of categories.
 You’ll receive a notification when you’re approaching your limit – and another when you exceed it.